VaultaFoundation/docs/native/03_smart-contracts/06_assertions.md

 title: Assertions
 ---

 Like every program, bugs can occur and user input must be validated.
-EOS++ provides a clear cut way to do this.
+Vaulta provides a clear cut way to do this.

 ## Reverting state